michael-bailey/gym-log-book/README.md

 - practice data science, by combining my results, and using that to create suggestions for workouts and session planning
 - add scriptability to introspect and modify data on the fly.

-> This app can be unstable, as it can change rapidly
+> This app can be unstable, as i have a habit of restructuring sections of this app rapidly.